Azure-Samples/communication-services-javascript-quickstarts/ui-library-transfer/README.md

 Open your browser to <http://localhost:3000>.
 You should see the following:
 ![Composite Loaded State](../media/call-transfer-composite-loaded.png).

-Finally, click `Start Call` to start the call.
+Finally, click `Start Call` button to start the call.

 When the transfer request is accepted, you should see the following:
 ![Composite Loaded State](../media/transfer-in-progress.png).